frontdevguy/knowafrica/README.md

 # knowafrica
-A small project that showcases places in Africa
+A small project that showcase places in Africa